 Let us look at the case of mutual information between two input variables ($X_1, X_2$) and one output variable ($Y$).
 Here, the total mutual information about the output provided by the two inputs can be represented as the following Venn diagram\autoref{fig:pid_venn}.

 Redundant information could come from either $X_1$ or $X_2$, so this information would be preserved if one of the inputs was removed.
-It is an analogue input substitutability in the IO literature.
+It is an analogue of the concept of input substitutability from the IO literature.
 Unique information comes from each input only, so it represents the unique contribution that each input makes to the output.
 Both of these types of information are contained in the term $Oth(X_1,X_2;Y)$ from \autoref{eq:pid}.
 Thus, let us rewrite it in its extended form

-A general formulation of \autoref{eq:pid_extended} for $n$ random variables is provided by \cite{williams_nonnegative_2010}.\footnote{Performing the PID for more joint variables demands substantially more observations.
-To demonstrate the robustness of our pairwise results, the SI shows that our findings hold when using triplets instead of pairs.}

-The unique and the total joint information about the output provided by the inputs can be exactly calculated.
+A general formulation of \autoref{eq:pid_extended} for $n$ random variables is provided by \citep{williams_nonnegative_2010}.\footnote{Performing the PID for more joint variables demands substantially more observations.
+To demonstrate the robustness of our pairwise results, the SI shows that our findings hold when using triplets instead of pairs.} The unique and the total joint information about the output provided by the inputs can be exactly calculated.
 However, to estimate the synergy and redundancy between the inputs, we need to assume a redundancy function.
-Here we employ the minimum mutual information redundancy estimator developed for multivariate Gaussian systems\cite{barrett_exploration_2015}.
+Here, we employ the minimum mutual information redundancy estimator developed for multivariate Gaussian systems \citep{barrett_exploration_2015}.
 This redundancy estimator assumes the total redundancy to be equivalent to the unique mutual information about the output provided by the weakest input.
 Formally, this is

-Following \cite{barrett_exploration_2015}, using this redundancy function yields the estimator of the synergistic interaction to be
+Following \citep{barrett_exploration_2015}, using this redundancy function yields the estimator of the synergistic interaction to be

 Note that $Syn(X_1,X_2;Y)$ is a distance measure because mutual information can be written in terms of the Kullback-Leibler (KL) distance between two random variables.
 This means that the synergy score is comparable across the industries and countries in our study because all the production processes have the same number of random variables, providing the same bounds to their KL distances.
 In terms of units, $Syn(X_1,X_2;Y)$ can be encoded in bits to obtain a more concrete measurement of how much synergistic information represents from the total mutual information.